 Warmer weather spells more quality time in the great outdoors and less time cooped up in the house.
 But it also means your furry friends can end up bringing inside some unintended guests of their own.

-As the temperature rises in your area, so does the risk of your pet having to deal with fleas.
+As the temperature rises in your area, so does the risk of your pet having to deal with fleas and seasonal allergies.
 A flea problem can wreak havoc on your pet and your home.
 Fortunately, there are steps you can take to make this time less stressful and safer for you and your pets.

 What Are Fleas?

 Fleas are a common parasite, one that all us humans and our four-legged friends have to contend with.
 A flea is a wingless insect that feeds on blood.
 They can jump up to two feet high and have a lifespan anywhere from 13 days to almost a year.

 Making matters most troublesome, fleas are very persistent invaders.
 Untreated, a single flea can live on your pet for upwards of two months.
 A single female flea can also produce 2,000 eggs in her lifetime.
 That level of fertility means that once they become an issue, they may be very difficult to eradicate from your pet and your home.

 Within five minutes of coming into contact with your pet, a flea will begin feeding.
 A single feeding session may continue for up to two and a half hours!
 In fact, female fleas can consume up to 15 times their body weight in blood.